Become a Montana INBRE Scholar at MSU

 For undergraduates enrolled at MSU-Bozeman

-Applications to join the next Montana INBRE Scholar cohort beginning during the summer 2021 semester are due Sunday, February 20, 2022.
+Applications to join the next Montana INBRE Scholar cohort beginning during the Summer 2023 semester are due Sunday, February 19, 2023.
 Complete details below.

 Montana INBRE furthers undergraduate research at MSU by supporting and facilitating student engagement in rigorous biomedical and public health research experiences.
 The starting point for all Montana INBRE-supported undergraduate research at MSU is an immersive 10-week summer research experience in a lab at MSU or a public health internship placement in the Gallatin Valley.
 In addition to the immediate experiential benefits of participating in this hands-on, full-time, paid research experience, MSU undergraduates who are admitted to this summer program are from that point on considered Montana INBRE Scholars and will receive the full support of the Montana INBRE program.